w3f/polkadot-wiki/docs/learn/learn-governance.md

 be an error, the council *may* consider a governance motion to correct it.

 The first step to appeal to the council is to get in contact with the councillors.
-There is no singular place where you are guaranteed to grab every councillor's ear with your message.
+There is no singular place where you are guaranteed to have the ear of every councillor with your message.
 However, there are a handful of good places to start where you can get the attention of some of them.
 The
 {{ polkadot: [Polkadot Direction][] :polkadot }}{{ kusama: [Kusama Direction][] :kusama }} matrix room is one such place.
-After creating an account and joining this room, you can post a well-thought-through message here that lays down your case and provides justification for why you think the council should consider enacting a change to the protocol on your behalf.
+After creating an account and joining this room, you can post a well-thought-through message here stating your case and providing justification as to why the council should consider enacting a change to the protocol on your behalf.

 At some point you will likely need a place for a longer-form discussion.
 For this, making a post on